therealrealguy/6b6twiki/docs/Players/scar.md

 ## Acomplishments
 * Becoming one of the most well known griefers on 6b
+* Became one of the biggest 6b6t content creators
-* Discovering an auth exploit with Sharedlines in mid 2023 when 6b6t first switched over to foila
+* Discovering an [auth](https://www.youtube.com/watch?v=rZHIQOuM0tM) exploit with [Sharedlines]() in mid 2023 when 6b6t first switched over to foila
 * Discovered a boat fly bypass (Currently not public)
-* One of the biggest 6b6t content creators
 * Insided a lot of clans/groups (most of the time ended up griefing their bases)

 ## Skin